-In this document, Junior Achievement programs are correlated to Washington State Academic Standards for Social Studies and financial literacy.
+In this document, Junior Achievement programs are correlated to Mississippi State Academic Standards for Social Studies, the Mississippi Personal Finance and College and Career Course Benchmarks, as well as the Common Core English Language and Mathematics standards.
 This list is not meant to be exhaustive or intended to suggest that a JA program will completely address any given standard but is designed to show how it can enhance or complement efforts to do so.
 The flexibility of the programs and supplementary materials allow specific content or skills to be addressed in depth by the teacher and/or business volunteer as needed.
 Alternate delivery methods, such as remote digital delivery and student self-guided options, cover the same learning objectives for social studies standards and the JA Pathway Competencies.
 However, the varied implementation models may cause slight variation in English Language Arts and Mathematics correlations.